opis/session/README.md

 **Opis Session** is a session manager library with support for multiple backend stores, providing developers with an API which allows them to handle session related information in a standardised way.

-The currently supported stores are: File and native store.
+The currently available handlers are: File and native store.

 ### License